-Adafruit Blue&White 16x2 LCD+Keypad Kit has been designed for the Raspberry Pi
+Adafruit Blue&White 16×2 LCD+Keypad Kit for Raspberry Pi

 Pi plate is the mini module for character display that is most apt for character display.

 This new Adafruit Pi Plate makes it easy to use a blue and white 16×2 Character LCD.
 We really like the 16×2 Character LCDs we stock in the shop.
 Unfortunately, these LCDs do require quite a few digital pins, 6 to control the LCD and then another 1 to control the backlight for a total of 7 pins.
 That’s nearly all the GPIO available on a Pi!

 With this in mind, we wanted to make it easier for people to get these LCD into their projects so we devised a Pi plate that lets you control a 16×2 Character LCD, up to 3 backlight pins AND 5 keypad pins using only the two I2C pins on the R-Pi!
 The best part is you don’t really lose those two pins either, since you can stick i2c-based sensors, RTCs, etc and have them share the I2C bus.
 This is a super slick way to add a display without all the wiring hassle.

 This pi plate is perfect for when you want to build a stand-alone project with its own user interface.
 The 4 directional buttons plus select button allows basic control without having to attach a bulky computer.

 The plate is designed for both Revision 1 and Revision 2 Raspberry Pi’s.
 It uses the I2C (SDA/SCL) pins.
 We have a special xtra-tall 26-pin header so the plate sits above the USB and Ethernet jacks.